Programazion/getrequest/README.md

 # getrequest

-The purpose of this reposiotry is only to practice how to read json files throughout c# + dotnet.
+The purpose of this repository is only to practice how to read json files throughout c# + dotnet.

 we can use these web pages: